 Simply pour the wine, simple syrup, and brandy into a large drink dispenser.
 Add plenty of ice along with ample slices of fresh peaches.
 You could really add any fruit to this you desire.
-For many white sangrias, I tend to add a mix of orange, and apples slices.
+For many white sangria recipes, I tend to add a mix of orange, and apples slices.
 This sangria recipe with triple sec is super easy to make.

 Get some faux ice cubes and fill the bottom of your drink dispenser with them, just up to the nozzle.
 This will prevent any fruit pieces, etc. from clogging the nozzle and keep your drinks flowing nicely!
 Find them on Amazon.